 In his statement, Miller said that “kicks that they were hanging to the 5-yard line or inside and getting this advantage, the average start line for those kicks being returned was the 24.3.
 That is 0.7 different from the 25, so it’s not like there’s a huge advantage here.”

-Meanwhile, based on their modeling, the NFL believes that kickoffs could drop by around 7%, from 38% to 31%.
-While that may seem like a minor difference, it could result in as much as a 15% drop in the overall concussion rate.
+Meanwhile, based on their modeling, the NFL believes that kickoffs could drop by around 7% — from 38% to 31%.
+While that may seem like a minor difference, it could result in as much as a 15% drop in the overall concussion rate, which in their mind, is well worth the change for the safety of their players.

 Those numbers indicate why the NFL did not feel like it could sit by and do nothing.
-With a heavy focus on concussions in the NFL, knowing those numbers and not acting to change things could have opened the league up to major legal trouble down the road.
+With a heavy focus on concussions in the NFL, and the eye on the league as it pertains to those matters, knowing those numbers and not acting to change things could have opened the league up to major legal trouble down the road.

-It may not sit well with the players and coaches in the league right now, but in the long-term, the NFL believes it is doing the right thing, or at least looking like it tried to do the right thing.
+It may not sit well with the players and coaches in the league right now, but in the long term, the NFL believes it is doing the right thing — or at least looking like it tried to do the right thing.
+They believe that eventually, this rule change will settle in comfortably amongst teams with pushback decreasing over time.

-The question now is whether this rule will have the impact the league hopes or if players and coaches will be able to work out a way to make these new rules advantageous in some other way.
+Much like any change that affects in-game strategy, the question now is whether this rule will have the impact the league hopes for or if players and coaches will be able to work out a way to make these new rules advantageous in some other way.

-If that is the case, then we may see the NFL take an even more radical step when they review this rule next year.
-While it might technically be a one-year trial, that would appear to be more so the case in name than reality.
+If that ends up being the case, then we may see the NFL take an even more radical step when the rule comes up for review next year.
+While it might technically be a one-year trial, that would appear to be more so the case in name than reality with many believing some variation of this change being in place for the long haul.

 One way or another, the NFL is taking steps to reduce the risks of kickoffs as best they can.
 From here, realistically, the only way is to a more “watered down” version of the play as opposed to a return to what we saw in 2022 and before.